FAQs

 Before IPO: There is no restriction on transfer of shares held in demat form until IPO Cut-off date of allotment of shares in the IPO (Generally a week before allotment of shares in the IPO).

-After Listing: As per SEBI rules, all Pre-IPO shares have a lockin for 1 year from the date of listing.
+After Listing: As per SEBI rules, all Pre-IPO shares have a lockin for 6 Months from the date of listing.
 You can see the shares in your demat holding as shares under lockin.

 What is the kind of returns one can expect in investing in pre-IPO?